Mohamed-Reda23/Embedded_System_Online_Diploma/Unit_2/Lesson_2/Lab_2/README.md

 Writing startup and makefile and linker script
-The application based on sending string to uart
+The application based on sending string to Uart on arm versatilepb